Overview of features¶

 Tool change count¶

 AFC has the ability to keep track of number of tool changes when doing multicolor prints.
-The macro can be used to set total number of toolchanges from slicer.
+Number of toolchanges will be pulled from files metadata stored in moonraker.
 AFC will keep track of tool changes and print out the current tool change number when a T(n) command is called from gcode.
+Make sure moonraker version is at least v0.9.3-64 to utilize this feature.

-The following can also be added to your PRINT_END
+Also remove the following if added to your PRINT_END

 SET_AFC_TOOLCHANGES TOOLCHANGES=0